Here’s a timeline of the mass shooting in Maine and the hunt for the suspect | KRDO

 7:45 p.m.
 Friday: Authorities find Card’s body

-Two firearms were found alongside the suspect’s body and police have concluded that he shot himself, said Sauschuck.
+Two firearms were found alongside the gunman’s body and police have concluded he shot himself, Sauschuck said.

 Maine Gov. Janet Mills said she is “breathing a sigh of relief tonight knowing that … Card is no longer a threat to anyone.”